crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Show dungeon overview (branches, shops, etc.).

 !
-  Annotate current level.
+  Annotate a level.
+You can annotate any level of a branch of which you have found the entrance.
 You can enter any text.
 This annotation is then listed in the dungeon overview (Ctrl-O) and also shown whenever you enter that level again.
-If you use this command when standing on a staircase, you may also annotate the level that staircase leads to.
 Should your annotation contain an exclamation mark (!), you will be prompted before entering the level.
 An empty string clears annotations.

 Character information
 --------------------------------------